Pararabbinic Program

 The Pararabbinic Program at Hebrew Seminary is designed for emerging Jewish leaders who would like increased knowledge in matters of Torah study, Jewish ritual, and communal leadership but do not seek rabbinic ordination at the present time.

-The trajectory of studies at the Pararabbinic Program of Hebrew Seminary amounts to 26 credits.
+The trajectory of studies at the Pararabbinic Program of Hebrew Seminary amounts to 26 credits, consisting of 22 required courses and 4 elective courses.
 The full course of the Pararabbinic Program is designed to take a full-time student approximately 2 years, but students may enroll as part-time students and may take longer than 2 years to complete the program.
+Students are discouraged from enrolling in more than 5 credits per Fall or Spring Semester, and students are discouraged from enrolling in more than 3 credits per Summer Semester.
 In the case of students who graduate from the Pararabbinic Program and later enroll in the Rabbinical School, credits earned through the Pararabbinic Program may be applied towards the 60 required credits of the Rabbinical School.
-To learn more about when a student is ready for our Pararabbinic Program, please view our Admissions Requirements.
+To learn more about when a student is ready for our Pararabbinic Program, please view our Admissions page.

 Israel, Palestine, and Zionism